codehsbooks/introcs/Basic-Data-Structures/intro-to-sets.md

 ## Intro to Sets

 Sets are useful when you want to create a collection of elements, *but the order does not matter*.

-#### Properties of sets

-As stated above, the elements in a set do not follow a certain order.
 Additionally, sets do not contain duplicates, which means that an element can only show up once in a set.
 All that matters is whether the element is in the set or not.
-Using the above example,

 #### Creating a new set